Maes95/TFG-WebChat/README.md

 # TFG-WebChat

-This repository is about a comparison between 7 different technologies.
+This repository is about a comparison between 7 different applications.

 The proyects which participates in this comparison are:
 - AkkaPlay